Hoover & Associates Testing Policy

 The psychologist can be available to attend meetings at the school or to participate in conference calls, and/or to write letters or prepare reports (beyond the testing report).
 The charges for these extra services are not covered by insurance. .

 How much does testing cost?

-Each client presents unique needs.
-Therefore, cost varies depending on the test battery needed to complete a thorough assessment.
+Cost varies depending on the test battery needed to complete a thorough assessment.
 The cost also varies depending on your insurance coverage.
-The psychologist will discuss this with you prior to, or during the initial interview session.

 Please be aware there is a separate hourly charge for each session as well as the time required to score and write reports.
 Generally, the intake, face-to-face testing, scoring, report preparation and writing, and the feedback session can total approximately 12 or more billable hours.

 The supervising psychologist and/or psychometric staff has set aside hours with the expectation that you will attend the appointment.
 If you need to cancel an appointment for testing, a minimum of 48 hours advance notice must be given.
 If a client fails to provide adequate notice, he/she will be charged for the time that has been set aside.
 Cancellations or missed appointment fees are not covered by insurance.
 The missed appointment fee must be paid before rescheduling the testing session.